The Truth Telling Project

 We are a not-for-profit organization under the sponsorship of the NEIU Foundation.

 Each month The Truth Telling Project highlights an activist and the work their doing.
 Larger organizations often times have the resources and community to fundraise to support their efforts, while activist on the ground have a hard time getting funded for simple trainings.
 We believe that supporting these activist is essential for progressing the movement for black lives.
-Join us in crowd-funding for the executive director of the New Mexico Equity and Social Justice Institute, Anna Rondon.
+Join us in support eco-activist Li Sumpter in crowd-funding for The Philadelphia Peace Park.

 The North Philly Peace Park (NPPP) is a charitable urban ecology campus that provides free STEAM and land-based programs to Sharswood and the greater Philadelphia community.
 In Fall 2018 the park will conclude its 2-year re-development process with the construction of an off-grid facility—the Peace Park Pavilion.